SkimJazz/mern-jobify-version0/WIKI.md

 #### Cloning and Installing project on local PC

-Sure, here are the steps to install the project on your personal PC:

-1. **Clone the Repository**: First, you need to clone the repository from GitHub to your local machine.
+1. **Clone the Repository**: First, clone the repository from GitHub to your local machine.
 Open your terminal and navigate to the directory where you want to clone the repository.
 Then, use the following command: